 America’s worst governor, Arizona’s Jan Brewer, also “terrible human being”

 Erin Gloria Ryan is an irreverent writer for Jezebel and I mean that in the most complimentary of ways.
 You have to love this lady for her honesty and clever writing; believe me, she holds absolutely nothing back.
-Her latest article on Arizona’s Gov. Jan Brewer starts with Brewer’s illustrious background of being “…Glendale {AZ} Community College's most famous radiologic technologist certificate recipient.”
+Her latest article on Arizona ’s Gov. Jan Brewer starts with Brewer’s illustrious background of being “…Glendale {AZ} Community College's most famous radiologic technologist certificate recipient.”
 Apparently perfect training for doing nothing.

-Maybe Brewer just needs to
+Maybe Brewer just needs to put on her glasses |

 Her latest bungle in the media is described by Ryan simply as “assholery,” not because the New York Times Magazine article in which she says 99.9% of gun owners were responsible people was released on the day of the Empire State Bldg. shootings, but because of the latter comment and other stupid remarks she made in the interview.
 The interviewer, Andrew Goldman, also pulled no punches with questions on Brewer’s most infamous blunders: